-{We summarize our contributions as follows: \begin{itemize}[itemsep=8pt, parsep=0pt, topsep=2pt] \item We demonstrate that general approximate fairness measures for existing group fairness notions are linear transformations of the selection rate achieved by a classifier over specific group memberships. \item We characterize the form of Bayes-optimal fair classifiers for multiple sensitive features, generalizing the framework of \citet{menon2018}.
-Their work can be viewed as a special case of our approach when restricted to a single (binary) sensitive feature. \item Our characterization can accommodate the fairness notions such as accuracy parity, which has not been established before to the best of our knowledge. \item Building on the theoretical results, we propose both in-processing and post-processing algorithms for recovering Bayes-optimal fair classifiers. \end{itemize} }
+Therefore, it lacks a systematic approach for deriving Bayes-optimal fair classifiers, especially with multiple sensitive features under general approximate fairness measures.
+To this end, we explore their form while also explicitly addressing fairness notions such as accuracy parity. {Our contributions are listed as follows: \begin{itemize} \item We characterize the form of Bayes-optimal fair classifiers for multiple sensitive features under both MD and MR measures, generalizing the framework of \citet{menon2018}.
+Their work can be viewed as a special case of our approach when restricted to a single (binary) sensitive feature. { \item Our characterization accommodates fairness notions such as accuracy parity, whose Bayes-optimal fair classifier, to the best of our knowledge, has not been established before. \item Building on theoretical results, we propose both in-processing and post-processing algorithms to recover Bayes-optimal fair classifiers, offering flexibility in when to apply fairness interventions.} \end{itemize} }